 - Identify qualities inherent in scientific behavior (e.g., reasoning, insight, energy, skill, and creativity).

 - Discuss contributions of men and women of various social and ethnic backgrounds to science and technology.

-- Apply science concepts to making decisions (weighing risks and benefits) about students’ personal health and well-being.
+- Apply science concepts to make decisions (weighing risks and benefits) about students’ personal health and well-being.